Marina Anissina: Partnership with Peizerat

-The French won the 2000 European and World Championships.
+In 1999, Anissina and Peizerat came in second place at the 1999 European Championship.
+They won the 2000 European and World Championships, and the Grand Prix Final, also in 2000.
 In 2001, Anissina and Peizerat won European and World silver behind the Italians but surged past them in 2002 to reclaim their European title and become the Olympic Champions.

 At the 2002 Olympics, they led after the compulsory dances and the original dance.
 Their free dance, Liberty, mixed music with sections from the famed freedom speech by Martin Luther King Jr.; a 5–4 split of the judges' panel had them in first place in this segment ahead of Lobecheva and Averbukh, and they became the first French ice dancers to win the Olympic gold medal.

 After the Olympics, Anissina and Peizerat retired from competition but continued skating together for many years in shows around the world.
 During their career, they represented the club Lyon TSC.
 Their signature move was Anissina lifting Peizerat off the ice, switching the traditional gender roles in lifts.

 Anissina coached for several years in Marseille at S.O.G.M.A.
 13. She has also done some choreography for other skaters.
 In 2013, she said she hoped to qualify for the 2014 Sochi Olympics with Peizerat.